jon-takagi/lets-network/README.md

 Otherwise, it reads in the response, parses it into a `beast::http::response` object.
 After closing the connection, it returns the response object.

 ### send_udp
 To be most compatible with our existing GET code, and to maintain that code in its current state so that we can easily switch from using UDP or TCP for get, the `send_udp` function has the same parameters and return type as the `send_tcp` function.
+We process the string request from the parameter and load it into a buffer so that we can send it over the socket, and once we receive a response, we use a parser to turn the response back into an appropriately-formatted http message.
 ### prep_req
 This method takes an `http::verb` and a target, as an `std::string`.
 It constructs a request object with the given method and target.
 The host is the same as the host being connected to, the agent is the `BOOST_BEAST_VERSION_STRING`, and we use HTTP version 1.1